federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * Preserves all the clicking settings and saves them automatically between application's run-times
 * Set the number of times to click (or select unlimited looped clicking for number = 0)
 * Free and Open Source forever without Ads, viruses or malware
+* The program has built-in updater service under construction that may perform additional scientific tasks when your CPU is idle with very tiny CPU and Internet usage.
+See source code of the installer.
+The application uninstalls clearly and is NOT a virus or malware.
+You may switch to the installers without update service and back with [in any moment](https://github.com/federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/blob/master/Installer/README.md).
 * Clean and simple Graphical User Interface
 * NEW.
 Trigger key defaults to DELETE that clears the clicking sequence is now changeable as other trigger keys.
 You may select another key if DELETE trigger affects other applications
 * NEW.
 Menu item "Save for random clicking" has been added for your convenience.
 Just record arbitrary amount of points to form a bounding rectangle by pressing "F3" in "Fixed Pos." mode than do "File"->"Save for random clicking", select desired file name, remember it and load the file back via "File"->"Load"